 I’ve got to be honest, I’m still figuring out the science behind this, but I’m going to give it a try myself in my northern Virginia apartment in the coming weeks.
 From what I understand there are a variety of techniques from compost tumblers to vermicomposting (using worms that eat the material and break it down into soil; also requires the most effort and maintenance) to pick up services and drop off locations which are useful for city-dwellers like myself.

 A useful rule of thumb when composting is, “If it grows, it goes [into the compost pile].”

 - Plants (dead flowers, weeds, grass, etc)

 - Paper towels and napkins

 - Uncoated paper cups and plates (meaning they don’t feel waxy to the touch)

 Less desirable compost items include dairy and meat products.
-While these items will decompose, they may invite unwanted creatures or molds into your space.
+While these will decompose, they may invite unwanted creatures or molds into your space.

 Composting in a city

 First and foremost, get yourself a bin (Planet Natural has some options at the bottom a of their page here) to keep your compost in— one that you can tuck into a cabinet or under your sink.
 If you stick to the list above, the bin won’t smell awful, but a lid will still be useful to contain any wafting as well as any unwanted pests commonly found in cities.

 My mom currently uses GreenLid (available on Amazon) to collect food scraps in the house and will dump the contents into our backyard compost pile when it fills up.
 The cool thing about this bin is that it’s made from recycled cardboard and can be thrown directly into the compost pile itself!
 If it’s clean enough to reuse, then that’s an option too.